 If you’re suffering from sleep apnoea, or if you suspect you might, East Bentleigh Dental Group can provide assistance.
 Our sleep apnoea dentist is experienced in recognising the signs and symptoms of sleep apnoea and can refer you to a doctor who can assist with a proper diagnosis.
-Once diagnosed, there are a number of treatment options that our sleep apnoea dentist can prescribe in order to treat the condition.
+Once diagnosed, there are a number of treatment options that can be prescribed in order to treat the condition.

 Make an appointment to address your sleep apnoea in Melbourne today.